BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Unzip the downloaded zipfile and move `kapow.exe` to a directory of your choice;
 then update the system :envvar:`PATH` variable to include that directory.
+Note that the zipfile also includes the LICENSE.

 Install the package with ``go get``